kokomaya/DevAllInOne/README.md

 this repo is based on ms vscode example https://github.com/microsoft/vscode-extension-samples

-This sample provides following views
+This extensio provides following features for now

-- Node dependencies view
-- Ftp file explorer view
+- quck access to folders,files,url,batches,tools... only in vscode by json configuration.

 Following example shows Node dependencies view in Package Explorer View container.